aryyya/instayam/README.md

 # instayam

-A single page application clone of Instagram built on React, Redux and Bulma, with a Django backend.
+The client for an Instagram clone, built on React, Redux, and Bulma.

 ## Screenshots